REPORT ON THE FIGHT AGAINST FORCED LABOUR AND CHILD LABOUR IN SUPPLY CHAINS

 This report had been prepared for Manac Inc. (“Manac”) in accordance with section 11 of the Fight Against Forced Labour and Child Labour in Supply Chains Act (the “Act”).

-Manac hereby reports to the Minister of Public Safety and Emergency Preparedness on the various measures taken during its financial year that ended December 31, 2023, to prevent and mitigate the risks related to the use of forced labour or child labour at any stage of its production and supply chain.
+Manac hereby reports to the Minister of Public Safety and Emergency Preparedness on the various measures taken during its financial year that ended December 31, 2024, to prevent and mitigate the risks related to the use of forced labour or child labour at any stage of its production and supply chain.

 2. STEPS TO PREVENT AND REDUCE RISKS OF FORCED LABOUR AND CHILD LABOUR

 Mission.
-Manac’s mission is to offer quality, state-of-the-art products produced in North America under conditions that respect ethics, people and the environment.
+Manac’s mission is to offer quality, state-of-the-art products produced under conditions that respect ethics, people and the environment.
 Manac’s core values are teamwork, respect, integrity, innovation and perseverance.
 Manac is committed to respecting human rights in all stages of its supply and production chains.
 Manac offers a fair and equitable workplace for all its employees.

 During its financial year, Manac undertook the following measures to prevent and reduce the risks of forced labour and child labour in its supply chain, which are described in greater detail in section 4 of this report:

-• Information gathering within its supply and transportation departments and assessment of its process to identify potential risks of forced labour or child labour;
+- Information gathering within its supply and transportation departments and assessment of its process to identify potential risks of forced labour or child labour;

-• Collaboration with a forwarding agent who coordinates and manages the choice of suppliers for goods imported by Manac, and ensures such suppliers comply with laws on forced labour and child labour;
+- Collaboration with a forwarding agent who coordinates and manages the choice of suppliers for goods imported by Manac;

-• Drafting of a Policy against forced labour and child labour (the “Policy”);
+- Implementation of a Policy against forced labour and child labour (the “Policy”);

 3. STRUCTURE, ACTIVITIES AND SUPPLY CHAIN